aerticket/neos-flow-data-anonymizer/README.md

       anonymizeAfter: '30 days'
 ```

-If you want to override the age for a specific class, you can use the `anonymizeAfter` option of the `AnonymizableEntity`
+If you want to override this value for a specific class, you can use the `anonymizeAfter` option of the `AnonymizableEntity`
 annotation.

 ### Anonymized values